What Support Can A 24-Hour Free Counseling Hotline Offer For Mental Health And Suicide Prevention?

 Want someone to talk to long-term?

-What is a hotline?
+What is a 24 hour free counseling hotline?

 A 24-hour free counseling hotline, sometimes called a crisis hotline, is a toll-free number provided by volunteer or non-profit services that you can call from anywhere, from any phone, at any time of the day.
 Some hotlines allow for text or online chat conversations if you are uncomfortable talking on the phone.
 A crisis text line operates much the same way as the hotline, connecting you with trained listeners, resources, and guidance.